 If you started a business last year and incurred some expenses before you officially opened your doors, you may be entitled to deduct certain startup and organizational costs on your tax return this year.
 But the IRS has strict guidelines you must follow to claim them.
 Here’s a look at the rules.

-- Creating a trade or business or investigating the creation or acquisition of an active trade or business.
-Some of these costs might include surveying markets, analyzing products or the labor supply, visiting potential business locations, and any other costs associated with creating or investigating a new or existing business.
+- Creating a trade or business (or investigating the creation or acquisition of an active trade or business): Some of these costs might include surveying markets, analyzing products and the labor supply, visiting potential business locations, and any other costs associated with creating or investigating a new or existing business.

-- Preparing the business to open.
-Any costs you incurred before opening your doors and begin to generate income are included in this category, with the exception of equipment, which will have to be depreciated.
-Eligible expenses could include employee training and wages, travel costs to locate suppliers and distributors, advertising, and consultant fees such as attorneys and accountants.
+- Preparing the business to open: Any costs you incurred before opening your doors are included in this category with the exception of equipment, which will have to be depreciated.
+(This means you can write off a portion of the cost over a period of time.)
+Some eligible expenses in this category could include employee training, travel expenses to locate suppliers and distributors, advertising expenses, and consultant fees (such as attorney and accountant fees).

-- Organizational costs.
-If you legally set up your business as a partnership or corporation before the end of your first year in business, you can deduct these costs as well.
-The expenses typically associated with incorporating are legal fees, state organization fees, salaries for temporary directors, and organizational meetings.
-Expenses to set up a partnership agreement include legal expenses and filing and accounting fees.
+- Organizational costs: If you legally set up your business as a partnership or corporation before the end of your first year in business, you can deduct these costs as well.
+The expenses typically associated with incorporating are: legal fees, state organization fees, salaries for temporary directors, and organizational meetings.
+Expenses associated with setting up a partnership agreement include: legal expenses as well as filing and accounting fees.

-You should claim the deduction for the tax year that the business officially opened.
-If you fail to claim the deduction, you can still file an amended return within six months of the due date of the return, excluding extensions.
-If you do that, the IRS says you should write “Filed pursuant to section 301.9100-2” on your amended return, and send it to the same address to which you sent your original return.
+You should claim the startup deduction for the tax year that the business officially opened.
+If you fail to claim the deduction, you can still file an amended return within six months of the return’s due date (not counting extensions).
+If you do that, the IRS says you should write “Filed pursuant to section 301.9100-2” on your amended return, and send it to the same address where you sent your original return.

 Timing is everything